Callous and Unemotional Traits

 That made Charlie’s ears prick up.
 Her mother was using her unshortened name, Charlotte — not Charlie.
 Must be serious.

 It was November now, and after a trying winter Charlie’s parents were mostly communicating by phone.
 After the separation Michelle bought the unit in Upper Hutt.
 Ironically, now that Lionel and Michelle lived forty minutes apart, Charlie heard everything going on between her parents.
 She didn’t even need to press her ear to a flap of mouldering wallpaper.
 The plasterboard between the two bedrooms offered no auditory privacy.
-At Roseneath in Wellington she had her own wing, on a whole different floor, in a newer house with double glazing and insulation.
+At Roseneath in Wellington she had her own wing, on a whole different floor, in a refurbished house with double glazed windows and insulation.
 Michelle wasn’t used to keeping her voice down.

 Charlie was obviously filling in some blanks but apparently the psychologist told Michelle that her daughter “lacks affective empathy”.
 By the worried tones coming through that wall, Charlie figured this was a Bad Thing.